Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-PtrLYyfhnvQ.md

 ---
-title: "Q&A: Why does the rocket pod fly away for 1 - 10 minutes and then come back?"
+title: "March 9th, 2019 Livestream Q&A: Why does the rocket pod fly away for 1 - 10 minutes and then come back?"
 date: "2019-03-09"
 layout: transcript
 topics: